 - Specialist support for entry to Oxbridge, Law, Medicine and Dentistry

-Destinations of this year’s Y13 leavers include the universities of: Oxford, Manchester, Nottingham, Leeds, York and Aston, amongst others.
+Destinations of this year’s Y13 leavers include the universities of: Manchester, Leeds, Brighton and Sussex Medical School, amongst others.
 We have students going on to study subjects such as: Law, Management, Mechanical Engineering, Psychology, Maths, Medicine, Optometry and many more.

 We hope that you will take the opportunity to come and visit us and choose William Hulme’s as the place to continue your path to academic success.